rak-n-rok/Krake/README.md

 # Run tests of the "krake" package
 pytest krake/tests

-# Run tests of the "rok" package
+# Run tests of the "krakectl" package
-pytest rok/tests
+pytest krakectl/tests
 ```

 ## Documentation